kemenykin/learning-typescript/notes/06-advanced-types.md

 ```
 - In which cases is type casting helpful?
 - - You want to inform TS that a certain value is of a specific type

+### Useful resources, links

+Attached you find all the code snapshots for this module - you also find them attached to individual lectures throughout this module.

+These links might also be interesting:

+More on Advanced Types: https://www.typescriptlang.org/docs/handbook/2/types-from-types.html